pcfreak30/skyd/doc/api/index.html.md

 updates the list of skylinks that should be blocked from Skynet.
 This endpoint can be used to both add and remove skylinks from the blocklist.

+**NOTE:** this endpoint accepts both V1 and V2 skylinks.
+When a V2 skylink is submitted, it is resolved into a V1 skylink so that the data behind the V1 skylink is blocked.
+This allows for the V2 skylink to be updated to point to new content that isn't blocked.

 ### Path Parameters
 ### REQUIRED
 At least one of the following fields needs to be non empty.